loan me a minute, let me borrow your ear

 the winds did blow with a mighty sound

-this man will not have died in vain
+this one will not have died in vain

 for the hollow power of the lock and key